-The Trustees of the Windham Museum are comprised of three (3) individuals appointed by the Board of Selectmen to three (3) year terms.
+The Trustees of the Windham Museum are comprised of five (5) individuals appointed by the Board of Selectmen to three (3) year terms.
 Residents interested in volunteering their time as a Museum Trustee are encouraged to contact the Town Administrator.

-Although it is not apparent from the outside, there continues to be a lot of activity inside the Windham Museum in preparation for a permanent opening.
-You may recall that, several years ago, the interior of the Armstrong Building was restored as closely as possible to its original state.
-Since then, the Museum Trustees, Dennis Root, Kim Monterio, and Jean Manthorne have been working to restore the Museum artifacts and create displays to showcase and secure these historic items.
-The final stage of the project, which must be completed prior to the official opening, is the cataloguing of the entire collection using a software system called Past Perfect, which is specifically designed for museums.
-Members of the Windham Historical Society have been using their monthly meetings to catalogue artifacts in the collection.
+The Armstrong Building originally housed the Nesmith Library.
+After the library moved to its current location on Fellows Road, the interior of the Armstrong Building was restored as closely as possible to its original state.
+Since then, the Museum Trustees along with volunteers from the Windham Historical Society, have worked to restore the Museum artifacts and create displays to showcase and secure these historic items.
+The final stage of the project, which is ongoing, is the cataloguing of the entire collection using a software system called Past Perfect, which is specifically designed for museums.